mcpower/discord-link-organiser/README.md

     - TODO: fix this by retrieving the "original message" to see if it wasn't deleted or edited since the bot last looked at it.

+## License

+I don't see why anyone would use this code... but if you really want to, this is licensed under the MIT license (IANAL but basically "include the license text if you use this")